nehemiaobati/appbackup/README.md

 Position & Order Management

 `attemptOpenPosition()`: Called from a state handler to place the initial limit entry order.
+This function now relies on the centralized `makeRequestWithRetry()` for API interaction, and its promise rejection will trigger high-level safety procedures like transitioning to `STATE_POSITION_UNPROTECTED` if the order placement fails.

 `placeSlAndTpOrders()`: Called immediately after an entry order is filled.
 Its sole purpose is to place protective SL and TP orders and move the bot to the safe `STATE_POSITION_ACTIVE`.
+Similar to `attemptOpenPosition()`, it leverages `makeRequestWithRetry()` and handles promise rejections to manage failures, potentially leading to an emergency market close of the position.

 `attemptClosePositionByAI(bool $isEmergency = false)`: Initiates a market close of the current position.

 `handlePositionClosed()`: A central cleanup function triggered when any closing event occurs.
-It cancels any remaining orders and transitions the bot back to the `STATE_IDLE`.
+It immediately cancels any remaining protective orders (e.g., if TP is hit, the SL order is cancelled) by routing through `makeRequestWithRetry()`.
+Failures in cancellation will trigger appropriate high-level safety procedures, such as transitioning to `STATE_POSITION_UNPROTECTED` to ensure the bot's state accurately reflects the market.
+Once all cleanup is complete, the bot transitions back to the `STATE_IDLE`.

 Recreation Guide